 Books for grade 7 – this list of suggested reading books for grade 7 has been curated and compiled for middle and high school students aged 12-13.
 There is a range of exciting and thought-provoking books to suit all abilities in the 7th Grade, including easy readers and more difficult texts.
-Authors include Lois Lowry, Markus Zusak, Kwame Alexander and S.E.
+This list of 7th grade reading recommendations includes titles by Lois Lowry, Lana Krumwiede, Markus Zusak, Kwame Alexander and S.E.
 Hinton.
-This list of 7th grade reading recommendations was last edited on

 Books for Grade 7 – our recommendations